brownhci/Portalble/README.md

-# Important Notice!
-    We are updating our SVM support, please clone this branch later!
-Thanks!

 # Portalble
 Welcome to Portal-ble!
 This system allows you to directly manipulate virtual objects in a smartphone augmented reality (AR) environment with your bare hands.
 Current master branch is for Android only.
 Please see iOS branch for updates and schedules.